tecompufiv/custom-text-image-compress/README.md

 # Python: Custom text image compression

-Python: This is ans exercise on how to compress text images using custom code to process the image.
+Python: This is an exercise on how to compress text images using custom code to process the image.

 ##### RUN